-Allen, a Adams, was the representative for Massachusetts's 7th congressional district from 1827 to 1829.
+Allen was the representative for Massachusetts’s 7th congressional district and was an Adams.
+He served from 1827 to 1829.

 From Dec 1817 to Mar 1829, Allen missed 229 of 786 roll call votes, which is 29.1%.
 This is much worse than the median of 16.2% among the lifetime records of representatives serving in Mar 1829.
 The chart below reports missed votes over time.